🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 • Seller ID (could be the name of the clerk who processes the transaction)

-What is the best OCR software for receipts?
+What is the best OCR for receipts?

 In a comparison of four various OCR tools for receipt processing, Alphamoon’s IDP platform has topped the solutions from Google, ABBYY, and Microsoft – all leading cloud providers.

-The comparison was conducted on 347 receipts; an open dataset called the SROIE dataset.
+The comparison was conducted on 347 receipts, an open dataset called the SROIE dataset.

 The SROIE Dataset for receipts consists of different quality receipts and ideally checks the accuracy of data extraction.
 On this dataset, there are only four fields labeled: seller name, seller address, sell date, and gross amount.